DarshanAkolavi/ARM_PROJECT_M3/1_RKS(Remote Keyless Entry/1_Requirements/readme.md

 * It is able to lock the car when button is pressed twice
 * It shall activation/deactivation alarm, when button is pressed thrice.
 * It shall activate approach light ,when button is pressed four times.
+* Although, locking your car should come as second nature, very often, that niggling thought “have I locked the car?” does make you walk back just to be sure.
+Now, the keyless   system saves you that trouble, because after the car is parked and you have walked a certain distance away, the car automatically locks itself.
+However, should you leave,       forgetting the key fob in the car, the vehicle will stay unlocked.
+This of course ensures that you are not locked out of your car.

 # State of art/Research